skypjack/uvw/README.md

 Note also that `uvw::TCPHandle` already supports _IPv6_ out-of-the-box.
 The statement above is equivalent to `tcp->bind<uvw::IPv4>("127.0.0.1", 4242)`.<br/>
-It's suffice to explicitly specify `uvw::IPv6` as the underlying protocol to use it.
+It's sufficient to explicitly specify `uvw::IPv6` as the underlying protocol to use it.

 The API reference is the recommended documentation for further details about